Category: UX advice / Evidence-based design methods

-Unless they're self-motivated side projects, all design work has either an external client or an internal stakeholder commissioning or owning it (for the purposes of this guide I'll use the term client for both).
-As a designer it can be easy to be dismissive of them and think you know what needs doing.
-However if they are in any way successful the chances are they know more about their product and users than you do.
+Unless they're self-motivated projects, all design work has either an external client or an internal stakeholder commissioning or owning it (for the purposes of this guide I'll use the term client for both).
+As a designer it can be easy to be dismissive of them and think you know more about what needs doing.
+However if they are good at their job, the chances are they know more about their product and users than you do.

-To find this out I make sure my client discussions focus mainly on two areas: 1, what problems have they learned about from their users/customers and 2, who their users are and what are they trying to do with the site or app.
-The discussion should be problem and user focused at this stage, not about discussing solutions.
-The output should be statements about current behaviour and issues (e.g. 'Users mostly complain about feature x') or questions that need further research (e.g. 'What is the conversion rate of page y?').
+The discussion should be problem and user focused at this stage, not about diving into solutions.
+What you take from them should be statements about current behaviour and issues (e.g. 'Users mostly complain about feature x') or questions that need further research (e.g. 'What is the conversion rate of page y?').

-During the meeting I make quick notes (often on post-its) of every relevant nugget and after the meeting I type this up into a Google Doc to share around with the client and their team.
-This states the main problems we're looking to solve with the new design and gives everyone another chance to chime in with any tweaks.
-At this point we should then be agreed on what the problems are, what needs more investigation, and what we're looking to design.
+During the meeting I make quick notes (often on post-its) of every relevant nugget of knowledge and after the meeting I type this up into a Google Doc to share around with the client and their team.
+This states the main problems we're looking to solve with the new design and gives people another chance to chime in and clarify.
+We should then be agreed on what the problems are, what needs more investigation, and what we're looking to design.

 The above outlines the main time I use client knowledge as a piece of research evidence.
 Of course they are also there throughout the design process to input into designs but it is important to keep everyone focused on the originally agreed issues that need solving.

-The client who changes their mind.
-Halfway through a project it's possible that a client will decide they want to do something different and will move the goal posts.
-This is why you need agreement and sign-off on the real problem you're looking to solve: get it written down.
+Halfway through a project it's possible that a client will decide there’s a bigger issue to tackle and will move the goal posts.
+This is why you need agreement and sign-off on the real problem you're looking to solve at the beginning: get it written down.

-Talk to the right people.
-Make sure the key decision-maker is in the room, otherwise everything you discuss could be scrapped if they haven't had their say.
+Make sure the key decision-maker for your project is in the room at the beginning, otherwise everything you discuss could be scrapped if they haven't had their say.
 If it's tough to organise a group, you might need to run a separate meeting to get their input.

 Be careful of client meetings that ramble and cover every idea they've ever had.
-Try and keep the session focused on one key problem and don't get drawn into solving hypothetical future situations.
+Try and keep the session focused on one primary objective and don't get drawn into solving hypothetical future situations.

-Clients who can't agree amongst themselves.
 It's possible that by asking lots of questions you might expose that the client team aren't in agreement about what is wrong with their product and what needs solving.
 It can be worth stepping back or even pausing the project while they discuss further and perhaps do research of their own.
 It’s far better to wait than to do work that doesn’t get used.

-Each meeting should stay focused and take no more than an hour.
-The follow-up should take about half a day.
+Keep each client meeting focussed and take no more than an hour.
+Writing up and sharing for input should take about half a day.